Particl-Community/academy/intro/intro_general_functions.rst

 Particl's two-party escrow system protects users against scammers and ensures that marketplace transactions can be completed in a safe way.
 It requires both parties to temporarily lock a security deposit that can only be refunded, at no fee, once both parties agree that a transaction was completed satisfactorily.
 This forces transacting parties to remain honest with each other and collaborate in case an issue arises.

 - Doesn't involve any middleman such as a third-party temporarily holding funds on behalf of transacting parties.
-- Free to use, no fee is charged for the service.
+- Free to use; no fee is charged for the service.
 - The escrow system is entirely autonomous and uses smart-contracts.
-- All transactions made with the escrow system are untraceable by default and no personal information can leak out.
+- All transactions made with the escrow system are untraceable by default, and no personal information can leak out.
-- Escrow transactions are secured by blockchain technology and cannot be interfered and tampered with.
+- Escrow transactions are secured by blockchain technology and cannot be interfered or tampered with.
 - Two-party escrow contracts are mandatory for all marketplace transactions.
 - You can check the status and progress of any escrow transaction at any time on :term:`Particl Desktop`.